-- 1) How well has the contractor demonstrated a thorough understanding of the purpose and scope of the project? - 2) How well has the contractor identified pertinent issues and potential problems related to the project? - 3) To what degree has the contractor demonstrated an understanding of the deliverables the state expects it to provide? - 4) Has the contractor demonstrated an understanding of the state's time schedule and can meet it?
+- 1) How well has the offeror demonstrated a thorough understanding of the purpose and scope of the project? - 2) How well has the offeror identified pertinent issues and potential problems related to the project? - 3) To what degree has the offeror demonstrated an understanding of the deliverables the state expects it to provide? - 4) Has the offeror demonstrated an understanding of the state's time schedule and can meet it? - 5) Has the offeror indicated any additional items that may apply to the project?